A Writing JourneyAuthor & Lifestyle Blogger

 The Lord responded: “Write down this message!
 Record it legibly on tablets, so the one who announces it may read it easily.”

 Julie’s writing career grew to include a number of magazine acceptances and a position as a freelance stringer for her local newspaper.
 In 2014, Julie was one of twelve winners for the Guideposts Writers Contest and loved traveling to New York for a weeklong conference to learn how to write for Guideposts publications.
 Her work also appears in a number of compilations and several homeschooling and parenting websites.
+Her newest books include Children’s Bible Stories for Bedtime, published by Zeitgeist, an imprint of Penguin Random House, and 365 Ways to Love Your Child: Turning Little Moments into Lasting Memories, published by Revell.
+A recent opportunity to take part in an interview with Focus on the Family Broadcast, that aired January 2022, featured her 365 Ways book and offered Julie the chance to talk about showing love to a child.
+(The interview can be seen in full here.)

 The choice to accept Jesus as Savior at the age of nine is the greatest decision Julie’s ever made, and she hopes that decision impacts everything she writes.
 Though her daily walk is rife with imperfect moments, Julie knows she’s loved by a perfect God who inspires the words she puts on paper to share with others.
 She’s thankful for the gift of writing and hopes her words point others to Christ.